 Light Snacks and Pastries

-Spanakopita is a delicious Greek pie that is a popular savory breakfast or lunchtime snack.
-The delicious pastry consists of flaky, crispy phyllo dough that is stuffed with fresh spinach, feta cheese, onions, and herbs.
+Spanakopita is arguably the most popular Greek pie.
+This delicious pastry consists of flaky, crispy phyllo dough that is stuffed with fresh spinach, feta cheese, onions, and herbs.

 You will find spanakopita on sale at every bakery, virtually every hour of the day.
-Portions are usually generous, and a huge slab the size of your head costs no more than 2 euros.
-Spanakopita is a nice lunch alternative on the go (just don’t read the calorie count!)
+Portions are usually generous.
+A huge slab the size of your head costs no more than 2 euros.

 Koulouri is the Greek food answer to the New York pretzel.
-Originating from Thessaloniki in northern Greece, traditional koulouri is essentially just a circle of lovely warm sesame seeded bread.
+This popular snack originated in Thessaloniki in northern Greece.
+Traditional koulouri is circular sesame seeded bread that is served warm.

 Tiropita (Feta Cheese Pie)

-Essentially spanakopita but without the addition of spinach, tiropita is an overload of cheese stuffed within the same crispy phyllo pastry.
-One pie is largely filling with enough feta stuffed inside to feed all of Greece.
+One tiropita pie is filling enough to feed all of Greece!
 A more modern and lightweight alternative option to this is to take one of the sesame Philadelphia filled roll pies.

 Light Bites & Appetizers

 Saganaki varies from place to place depending on the type of cheese used.
-Commonly this is kefalotiri cheese, or manouri cheese – a version of feta.
-Most Greek tavernas and restaurants will feature saganaki on their menus as an appetizer.
+Kefalotiri and manouri cheese are among the most popular variations.
+You will find saganaki on the menus of most tavernas.

 Tirokrkoetes (stuffed cheese balls) are a very popular appetizer in Greek tavernas.
 You can find these almost everywhere.
 The dish costs just a few euros and is a nice meze item to share with friends.